 The good news is that these expectations can work in your favor as it grants recruiters a larger talent pool.
 Sourcing candidates worldwide is now an option for businesses who may not have previously opened the doors to global talent.
-The new sourcing process presents your organization with opportunities to diversify your team and attract the world’s best talent – whether they live in Los Angeles, Tokyo, or London.
+The new sourcing process presents your organisation with opportunities to diversify your team and attract the world’s best talent with effective recruitment marketing software– whether they live in Los Angeles, Tokyo, or London.

-Questions your organization should answer to help build out your sourcing strategy include:
+Questions your organisation should answer to help build out your sourcing strategy include:

 To implement your sourcing strategy, you can use an intelligent, connected candidate relationship management solution that integrates with the rest of your TA/HR tech stack.

 Example: With the right sourcing tool, you can: